cryptoseabook/aem-cbus-codingtest/README.md

 - Please write the necessary Unit Tests for the Java code that you are writing.

 # Disclaimer
 This is a last minute coding test requirement, I dont have AEM installed in my local machine.
-Hence I can really do much testing.
+Hence I cannot really do much testing in the aem site.
+In latest year 2019, I was working on spring boot + reactjs project, hadn't touch AEM for one more year.
-However I will try my best to write the code in VSCode to express how I tackle the problem and provide the solution.
+However I will try my best to write the code in VSCode in short period of time to express how I tackle the problem and provide the solution at my absolute best.

 ## Project Modules Setup